wigig-tools/qd-interpreter/README.md

 The color of this stream is set to red as displayed in the GUI in the field `Stream Color`.
 The color is applied for the stream antenna patterns edges and MPCs colors.
 The second stream color is set to blue.

-If you want to switch stream (either to change the appearance of the stream or to know which Tx/Rx PAA/Sectors it's using), click on the stream that you want to select using the `Stream` field in the GUI.
+If you want to switch stream (either to change the appearance of the stream or to know which Tx/Rx PAA/Sectors it is using), click on the stream that you want to select using the `Stream` field in the GUI.

 The video below shows the complete results of the MU-MIMO BT for all the traces.